blkr35/meta-rasptank/README.md

 Enter password:
 ****
 ```

-The device will then reboot multiple times to download and install the remaining dependencies.
+The device will then reboot multiple times to configure the software.
+It will attempt to download and update the latest necessary packages but will continue the configuration even if no network is available.

 ## Connect